pub struct NodeOptions<'a> { /* private fields */ }Expand description

 Creates a builder for a node with the given name.

-docs for general information on node names.
+See the Node docs for general information on node names.

 §Rules for valid node names